Overcoming Rejection: Proven Ways to Really Thrive in the Modern Job Market

 Overcoming rejection.

-Just the word itself can stir up feelings of disappointment, frustration, and even fear.
-Whether it’s the sting of not landing that dream job or the frustration of sending out countless applications without a single callback, rejection is something we all face at some point in our careers.
+Whether it’s the sting of not landing that dream job.
+Or it could be the frustration of sending out countless applications without a single callback.

 But here’s the truth: rejection doesn’t have to define you.
 It can be a powerful catalyst for growth and transformation.